bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 ---
 title: Time Graph View Overview (2)
 subtitle:
+content_class: smaller

 - Typically views extend abstract classes
 	- `AbstractTimeGraphView`
 	- `AbstractStateSystemTimeGraphView`
+	- `BaseDataProviderTimeGraphView'
 - Use `AbstractTimeGraphView` to populate each row at a time
-	- Small number of rows
+	- Loads only visible rows
 	- Works with or without state systems
 - Use `AbstractStateSystemTimeGraphView` to populate all entries by time
 	- High number of rows
-	- Uses full state system queries (more efficient query)
+	- Uses full state system queries (more efficient query than single query)
 	- Works only with state systems
+- Use `BaseDataProviderTimeGraphView` to populate use Data Provider API
+	- Decoupled UI and core code
+	- Possible to serialize data structure from data provider

 ---
 title: Class Hierarchy